hasaranga/napoleon/README.md

 ## Installing Battery

 Even if we put rp2040 into deep sleep mode, other accessories will drain the power from the battery.
 Therefore, we will use a switch to cut off the battery power from the system.
+The positive wire of the battery will go through the switch.
 You will need to turn **ON** this switch when charging the battery.

 <img src="img/wiring1.png">
 <img src="img/wiring2.png">